-Appeal Process: A student on financial aid suspension may submit an appeal with supporting documentation for reinstatement of financial aid eligibility if mitigating circumstances exist.
+Appeal Process: A student who has lost financial aid eligibility due to SAP may submit an appeal with supporting documentation for reinstatement of financial aid eligibility if mitigating circumstances exist.
 Mitigating circumstances include, but are not limited to, the following:

-• Serious injury of the student and/ or the student's immediate family member

-- Serious extended illness of the student and/or the student's immediate family member - Death of the student's family member
+- Serious injury of the student and/ or the student's immediate family member - Serious extended illness of the student and/or the student's immediate family member - Death of the student's family member

-The appeal must be submitted to the Director of Financial Aid for consideration by the Appeals Committee.
-The petition must be received before the start of the semester, excluding summer, after aid was suspended.
+The appeal must be submitted to the Director of Financial Aid for consideration.
+Appeals must be received before the start of the semester, excluding summer, after aid eligibility was lost.
 The appeal should address the following: